“The ocean stirs the heart, inspires the imagination and brings eternal joy to the soul.” — Robert Wyland

 To make this book, Ray has hung harnessed out of a doorless helicopter in Hawaii, swam amongst the below freezing north Atlantic seas of Iceland, sailed through the remote and uninhabited island chains of the Indonesian archipelago, documented a once in a decade Tahitian mega swell, and driven for days on end to the desolate reefs and bomboras of Australia’s raw southern and eastern coastlines.

 He did all this because of his passion to bring this ferocious beauty of waves to the public eye.
-Let this be an inspiration of the beauty that surrounds us waiting for you to see it.
+Passion about photography is something only few people can really understand.
+If you are one of these people who love photography, Fotor is one online tool that can really help your work.
+Let this interview be an inspiration of the beauty that surrounds us waiting for you to see it.

 How did growing up in Australia form your relationship with the sea?